What are camera lens filters used for?

 What different types of filter are there for camera lenses?

-There are many different types of camera lens filter available, depending on the type of images you want to create.
+There are many different types of lens filters available, depending on the type of images you want to create.
 These include:

 UV filters block ultraviolet rays as they enter the lens.
 They were essential back when photography films were sensitive to UV light, which could cause photographs to be tinted with a hazy blue appearance.

-Nowadays, UV filters are used as a protective filter for camera lenses to keep scratches, sea spray and dust at bay, making them a handy accessory for outdoor photo shoots.
+Nowadays, UV filters are used as a protective cover for camera lenses to keep scratches, sea spray and dust at bay, making them a handy accessory for outdoor photo shoots.

 Neutral density filters